CausalAILab/Causal-Gymnasium/README.md

 ## Overview

 **CausalGym** is a Python library designed for developing and testing custom reinforcement learning environments with a particular focus on incorporating causal structures and confounders.
-It provides a framework for creating Structural Causal Model (SCM) based environments and their corresponding Probabilistic Causal Hacked (PCH) versions, facilitating research in causal reinforcement learning.
+It provides a framework for creating Structural Causal Model (SCM) based environments and their corresponding Pearl Causal Hierarchy (PCH) versions, facilitating research in causal reinforcement learning.

 This repository contains the core CausalGym library.